abhishekpatel946/PassManager-pyScript/README.md

 # PassManager-pyScript

 Copyright 2020 PassManager
-Written by: * **Abhishek Patel** - (https://github.com/abhishekpatel946/PassManager-pyScript)
+Written by: **Abhishek Patel** - (https://github.com/abhishekpatel946/PassManager-pyScript)

 >
-> TOOL DESIGNED TO SAVE ALL YOUR PASSWORDS & CREDENTIALS > SECURELY USIGN CRYPTOGRAPHY.
+> TOOL DESIGNED TO SAVE ALL YOUR PASSWORDS & CREDENTIALS > SECURELY USING CRYPTOGRAPHY.
 >

-**Only download it here.
-Not available on other platforms.
-It's a open source you can download the code and modify at your side. .**

 ### Cloning:
 ```